What is a Technical Writer? Definition + Examples

 Develop Content Guidelines

-A part of this training involves creating content based on a set of guidelines that the senior writers develop according to ongoing content needs.
+A part of this training involves creating technical documents based on guidelines that the senior writers develop according to ongoing technical documents' needs.

-The guidelines themselves are an essential part of a senior technical writer's job at their company.
-Depending on the hierarchy, they may also lead the company's efforts to create better, more efficient guidelines for future technical content efforts.
+The guidelines themselves are an essential part of how technical writers work at their company.
+Depending on the hierarchy, they may also lead the company to create better, more efficient guidelines for future technical writers' work efforts.

-Additionally, the content guidelines for any business need to be updated with changing business goals and requirements.
+Additionally, the content guidelines for any business need updating alongside changing business goals and requirements.

-Being major technical communicators, senior technical content strategists are the point people when it comes to developing new guidelines to better reflect new business goals.
+Senior technical content strategists are the point people to better develop new guidelines to reflect new business goals as central technical communicators.

-If you're interested in learning more about the technical writing role and landing your dream technical writing job, then check out our Technical Writing Certification Course.
+If you're interested in learning more about the technical writing skills, roles, and path to landing your dream technical writing job, then check out our Technical Writing Certification Course.

-As mentioned at the beginning, technical writing has developed into a very diverse job title, with several different positions now coming under the technical writer umbrella.
+As mentioned initially, technical writing jobs have developed into a diverse job market, with several different positions now coming under the technical writing jobs umbrella.

-Here are some of the primary examples of technical writing positions you can find in the market.
+Here are some primary examples of technical writing jobs you can find in the market.

-Medical writers are responsible for producing the majority of the literature you read in clinical journals, as well as health magazine articles, web page copy for healthcare sites, regulatory agency documents, medicinal product descriptions, etc.
+Medical writers are responsible for producing the majority of the literature you read in clinical journals and health magazine articles, journal articles, web page copy for healthcare sites, regulatory agency documents, medicinal product descriptions, etc.

-Their technical knowledge revolves around the medical field and the target audience for the content consists of medical students, hospital staff, and various healthcare workers.
+Their technical knowledge revolves around the medical field.
+The target audience for the content consists of medical students, hospital staff, and various healthcare workers.

-The majority of medical writers are employed by drug companies and educational institutes, with the rest finding jobs at healthcare facilities and with independent medical journals.
-A small percentage of writers are also employed at government healthcare regulation authorities.
+Most medical writers are employed by drug companies and educational institutes, with the rest finding jobs at healthcare facilities and with independent medical journals.
+A small percentage of writers work at government healthcare regulation authorities.

-The skills required for modern medical writers include:
+The technical skills required for modern medical writers include:

 - High-level editorial skills with extensive knowledge of medical terminology

-- Extensive knowledge of clinical processes and biomedical equipment
+- Comprehensive knowledge of clinical processes and biomedical equipment

 - Theoretical understanding of all applicable laws and regulatory requirements